 - A. General: An employee's performance shall be evaluated based on criteria as set forth in the Employee Development and Performance Program (EDPP). - B. Mid-year and annual evaluations shall be considered in matters of transfer, promotion, salary increase, demotion, dismissal, and other personnel actions.
+Evaluations shall be placed in the employee's personnel record.
 In the event the employee's performance falls below acceptable standards, the employee shall be notified in writing including suggestions for corrective action.
-A copy of this document shall be placed in the employee's personnel file.
-The union will be notified when an employee is going to be placed on a Performance Improvement Plan (PIP) prior to the meeting with the employee to present the PIP. - C. Denial of Step Increase: An overall mid-year or annual evaluation rating of "Needs Improvement" will result in the denial of a step increase until the employee's overall performance is rated at least "Meets" in a future evaluation. - D. Appeals Process: Evaluations are not grievable through the grievance procedure.
-An employee may attach a response to their evaluation, which will be placed in their personnel file. - 1.
+The union will be notified when an employee is going to be placed on a Performance Improvement Plan (PIP) prior to the meeting with the employee to present the PIP. - C. Denial of Step Increase: An overall annual evaluation rating of "Needs Improvement" will result in the denial of a step increase until the employee's overall performance is rated at least "Achieved" in a future evaluation. - D. Appeals Process: Evaluations are not grievable through the grievance procedure.
+An employee may attach a response to their evaluation, which will be placed in their personnel file.
+Only evaluations that receive an overall rating of "Needs Improvement" or "Unsatisfactory" may be appealed. - 1.
 To appeal an evaluation, including a decision that denies a step increase, the following process will be used: - a.
 Employee completes an Appeals form which can be accessed on the District's Labor Relations Intranet site.